 1CRM webhook fires when deal status changes to 'Closed'

-2n8n extracts deal data: property address, sale price, commission amount, close date, buyer/seller name
+2n8n extracts deal data: property address, purchase price, equity raised, close date, SPV name

-Every closed deal automatically recorded in accounting system within seconds.
-No risk of forgetting to invoice or log commission.
-Accurate YTD income tracking for tax planning and goal monitoring.
-Agent sees real-time net income after splits.
-Accountant gets complete records at tax time without chasing missing invoices.
-Brokerage has clean P&L showing gross revenue, agent payouts, and net profit.
+Every closed acquisition automatically recorded with correct entity-level books within seconds.
+No risk of forgetting to set up an SPV or miscode basis.
+Accurate portfolio-wide basis and equity tracking for K-1 prep and IC reporting.
+Sponsor sees real-time entity status.
+Accountant gets complete records at reporting time without chasing missing entries.
+Fund has clean books showing assets, contributed capital, and fees per SPV.

 Connect QuickBooks to your workflows with powerful triggers and actions